miracle2k/ripple-python/README.rst

 Installation
 ------------

 Runs on Python 2.7 and Python 3.3.
+PyPy is also supported.

-To install on 2.7:
+To install on 2.7, or PyPy:

     $ pip install ripple-python